Hector Vazquez Pina

-Tempe, AZ – Hector Vazquez is a 21-year-old junior at Arizona State University whose main ambition is to help ensure that Arizona and surrounding states have enough water in the future.
+Tempe, AZ – Hector Vazquez Pina is a College Success Arizona scholar, who attended Arizona State University, with a main ambition to help ensure that Arizona and surrounding states have enough water in the future.

 Hector says he plans to pursue a career working on projects related to water conservation after he graduates from ASU with a bachelor’s degree in Civil Engineering, “I am planning to work in some area of sustainability where I would be working with something along the lines of water resource engineering, where I would be helping the community out with the use of water – just making it more sustainable overall.”